Visualising the SWaP and Performance of Portable Atomic Clocks

 Figure 3: Performance of the latest portable atomic clocks.
 The performance of the clocks from the previous plots are displayed as traditional ADEV plots, showing fractional frequency stability as a function of integration time.
 Legend is sorted by ADEV at 1 second performance.
 Each clock is selectable from the legend.
 Double clicking a clock on the legend will isolate that clocks trace, other clocks can then be selected to compare performance.
 Hovering over a marker will reveal extra information about the clock where available.
 Click and drag your mouse to select a region to zoom in on.

 Figure 3 shows the fractional frequency stability of each clock as a function of the measurement time.
-I originally collated performance data from the papers at three integration times - 1s, 1000s and 10000s.
-As these times were commonly reported for most systems, and were used to compile the main SWaP plot (Figure 1).
+I originally collected this performance data from the papers for three integration times - 1s, 1000s and 10000s.
+These integration times were chosen as they were commonly reported for most systems, and were used to initially to create the main SWaP plot (Figure 1).
 I will at some stage return to the original papers and extract the other integration times, where available, and flesh this plot out with greater resolution.

 Breaking down Size, Weight and Power vs Performance